yt-dlp/yt-dlp/README.md

                                     downloadable
     -F, --list-formats              List available formats of each video.
                                     Simulate unless --no-simulate is used
-    --merge-output-format FORMAT    If a merge is required (e.g. bestvideo+bestaudio), output to given
-                                    container format.
-One of mkv, mp4, ogg, webm, flv.
-Ignored if no merge is required
+    --merge-output-format FORMAT    Container to use when merging formats (e.g. bestvideo+bestaudio).
+Ignored if no merge is
+                                    required. (currently supported: avi, flv,
+                                    mkv, mov, mp4, webm)

 ## Subtitle Options:
     --write-subs                    Write subtitle file